Muhammad-Salman-Sheikh/EoStatic/README.md

 # Examples :

-For examples see the example page (under development)
+For examples see the WikiPage on  [examples](https://github.com/Muhammad-Salman-Sheikh/EoStatic/wiki/Examples)

 ---